intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/rayonspark.md

 print([ray.get(actor.hostname.remote()) for actor in actors]) print([ray.get(actor.ip.remote()) for actor in actors]) ray_ctx.stop()
 ```

-- NOTE: This was test on Ray 0.6.6.
-Ideally, we can upgrade to the latest version once the following issue is addressed.(https://github.com/ray-project/ray/issues/5223)
+- **NOTE:** This has been tested on Ray 0.6.6.
+Ideally, we can upgrade to the latest version once [this issue](https://github.com/ray-project/ray/issues/5223) is addressed.